 As a community we’ve been under attack since first contact...Our families are so vulnerable.

-Everyone I asked about these rates of violence, from Hope and Cheyenne to experts, doctors, academics, and advocates, sent me back to the history books for an explanation, referencing a long history of US policies that have shortchanged Native people, sending them to boarding schools that banned their religions, languages, and culture; relocating them to reservations and then to urban centers without proper job training; taking resources like land and water that could have been profitable to the tribes that originally owned them.
+Everyone I asked about these rates of violence, from Hope and Anna to experts, doctors, academics, and advocates, sent me back to the history books for an explanation, referencing a long history of US policies that have shortchanged Native people, sending them to boarding schools that banned their religions, languages, and culture; relocating them to reservations and then to urban centers without proper job training; taking resources like land and water that could have been profitable to the tribes that originally owned them.

 “As a community we’ve been under attack since first contact, so there is a historic trauma,” said Park.
 “We’re less than one generation away from the forced sterilization of the ’70s.”